OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Discussion

-We found that Team-GPT supported three different types of collaboration --- sharing, functional, and content --- first mentioned in Kang et al.'s longitudinal study on collaboration in intelligence analysis \cite{kang_characterizing_2014}.
-The shared workspace in Team-GPT made successful use of AI visible and helped avoid duplication.
-Functional collaboration was enhanced through features like commenting and forking.
-Content collaboration was supported by the prompt library and saved chats, which helped create a repository of useful prompts that could be adapted to various contexts.
-These features can be explored further in the context of team-AI collaboration across other domains \cite{hendriks_exploring_2024}.
+We found that Team-GPT supported sharing and content collaboration, which are collaborative behaviors first identified in Kang et al.'s longitudinal study of teams of intelligence analysts~\cite{kang_characterizing_2014}.
+Teams used the shared workspace to finalize templates and structure workflows, which minimized duplication of effort and streamlined task division.
+Content collaboration was supported by the prompt library and saved chats, and led to the development of a repository of useful prompts (see Appendix~\ref{appendix_prompts}).
+However, challenges emerged around maintaining consistency in formatting and style across different team members' outputs.
+This required students to develop stronger communication and coordination skills, reflecting real-world team dynamics in cybersecurity investigations \cite{riebe_values_2023}.

-Leadership behaviors like planning and problem-solving were supported by ChatGPT.
-Leaders frequently used the prompt library on Team-GPT to create templates that guided the team's work and structured their presentations.
-Participants emphasized that AI should complement, not replace, direct team interactions to maintain effective collaboration, aligning with findings from previous studies \cite{kim_ai_2021, he_ai_2024}.
+While generative AI supported the development of OSINT skills and collaboration, challenges such as privacy concerns, generalization, and inconsistent outputs underscore the need for careful integration.
+The students’ ability to critically engage with AI, verify its suggestions, and adapt their workflows reflects a key outcome: they not only learned OSINT techniques but also developed meta-skills in evaluating AI outputs and incorporating them responsibly.